To Claim, Or Not To Claim ... That Is The Question!

-When you're in business, it's essential to have your mindset focused correctly on allowable business expenses from day one ...
+When you're starting your own business, it's essential to have your mindset focused correctly on allowable business expenses from day one ...

 That sounds obvious, but the devil is in the detail, as it always is with HMRC, so having a clear understanding of what is, and what isn't an allowable expense matters.
 If you get things right from the beginning, you will save yourself a lot of bother later on.